DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry marks the beginning of a new subsection focused on debugging.
 It introduces the upcoming assignment and topics, which will provide hands-on experience in finding and fixing code errors.
 This practical section is designed to reinforce the best practices covered in previous lessons and build a systematic approach to debugging.

 ---

+#### CODE ERRORS SUBMISSION ASSIGNMENT (COMPLETED)

+### Course Step Number: 462

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+The student successfully debugged and corrected all code errors to match the visual example provided in the lesson.
+This process required a systematic approach to debugging, using a validator to address issues with HTML structure and syntax.
+A key discovery was the inconsistency between the lesson's written instructions (e.g., for the logo's border and size) and the visual output, which the student successfully identified and resolved.
+The student independently implemented a modern solution by using a `div` to group elements for consistent styling.

+---